 What is emergency contraception?

-Emergency contraception can prevent pregnancy in most cases if acted upon within 72-120 hours of having unprotected sex and is free of charge to young people from a range of local services.
+Emergency contraception can prevent pregnancy in most cases if acted upon within 5 days (or 120 hours) of having unprotected sex and is free of charge to young people from a range of local services.

-There are different types of emergency contraception; the emergency contraceptive pill sometimes called ’the morning after pill’ and the IUD sometimes called ’the coil’.
+There are different types of emergency contraception; the emergency contraceptive pill (used to be known as 'the morning after pill’) and the IUD sometimes called ’the coil’ - this is the most effective emergency contraception.

 All methods are very effective at preventing pregnancy if they are used as soon as possible after unprotected sex so try not to delay!